regisin/alphavantage_wrapper/README.md

 All results are converted to a `pandas`'s `DataFrame` to make data manipulation/computation/etc. faster.

+## Disclaimer

+1. I am not part of Alpha Vantage or have any relationship with the company.
+1. Forgive me if I do not employ the best practices (code, comments, documentation), I have no prior experience in publishing a pip module or software development in a professional level.

 # Install

 You can install this package globally with: